Geometry construction - practice problems

 Prove that the minimum number of straight single cuts/strokes needs to divide a given right-angled triangle or an obtuse-angled triangle into a collection of all acute-angled triangles is seven(7). - Construct 22

-Construct a rhombus ABCD if the diagonals are f=7cm, e=5 cm. - Diagonals
+Construct a rhombus ABCD if the diagonals are f = 7 cm and e = 5 cm. - Diagonals

-Construct a rhombus whose diagonals have lengths of 10cm and 8cm and make an angle of 115°. - Semicircles
+Construct a rhombus whose diagonals have lengths of 10 cm and 8 cm and make an angle of 115° with each other. - Semicircles

-In a rectangle with sides of 4cm and 8cm, there are two different semicircles, each of which has its endpoints at its adjacent vertices and touches the opposite side.
-Construct a square such that its two vertices lie on one semicircle, the remaining two o - Construction - Euclid
+In a rectangle with sides of 4 cm and 8 cm, there are two different semicircles, each with its endpoints at adjacent vertices and touching the opposite side.
+Construct a square such that two of its vertices lie on one semicircle, the other two vertices li - Construction - Euclid

 Using Euclid's theorems, construct a triangle ABC with height on side c and size v = √8 cm.
 Choose the length of the hypotenuse c correctly.
 Write the construction procedure. - Triangle construction progress